UK health chiefs say recommended Covid isolation is one day shorter in US

 The UKHSA had previously said the UK’s isolation period was effectively in line with the US, amid calls to slash it to five days.

-Health officials have clarified that the recommended Covid self-isolation period in the US is shorter than in the UK, at a time when the Prime Minister is considering reducing it to five days.
+Calls are growing to cut the number of days a person should isolate with Covid as health officials clarified the recommended quarantine period is shorter in the US than in the UK.

+Boris Johnson has said he would “act according to the science” on potentially reducing the time period to five days, a measure which could help deal with staff absences across the economy and public services.

-The UK Health Security Agency (UKHSA) previously said the isolation period was effectively the same in both countries.
+The UK Health Security Agency (UKHSA) has previously said the isolation period was effectively the same in both the UK and the US, but it has now updated a blog post on the subject clarifying the discrepancy in relation to the starting point for isolation.

+The UK health body acknowledged that while here the advice is to isolate for at least six full days, in the US people are asked to isolate for five full days.

+But the agency said it believes people staying in isolation until they get two negative lateral flow results on days six and seven remains “the optimal approach at present”.

-However, the UKHSA has updated its blog post, which now states: “In the UK our advice is to self-isolate for at least six full days from the point at which you have symptoms or get a positive test, whichever is first.”
+However, in an updated blog post, it now states: “In the UK our advice is to self-isolate for at least six full days from the point at which you have symptoms or get a positive test, whichever is first.”

 It continued: “In the United States, the advice is to isolate for at least five full days from the same point.”

-And the blog post concludes: “We believe that allowing people to leave self-isolation after two negative lateral flow tests on days six and seven is the optimal approach at present.
-This supports people who are unlikely to be infectious to go back to work and resume other activities, but continues to protect the wider population from infection.
+The blog post concludes: “We believe that allowing people to leave self-isolation after two negative lateral flow tests on days six and seven is the optimal approach at present.
+This supports people who are unlikely to be infectious to go back to work and resume other activities, but continues to protect the wider population from infection.”

-The UKHSA said it made the correction after the US CDC health protection agency clarified that its isolation period started when symptoms first appeared.
+The UKHSA said it made the correction after the US CDC (Centers for Disease Control and Prevention) clarified that its isolation period started when symptoms first appeared.

 The CDC cut the recommended isolation period there to five days in December.